**Alt Text:** Two men stand in a golf shop examining a selection of golf clubs.

 1. Why are metals used in semiconductor chips?

-Metals like copper, gold, and tantalum help with electrical conductivity, heat dissipation, and durability, making microchips more productivity-chiefly improved.
+Metals like copper, gold, and tantalum help with electrical conductivity, heat dissipation, and durability, making microchips more efficient.

 2. Is gold still used in microchips?

 Yes!
-Although expensive, gold’s corrosion resistance makes it perfect for high-performance chips and aerospace applications.
+While expensive, gold’s corrosion resistance makes it perfect for high-performance chips and aerospace applications.

 3. What metal is replacing copper in chips?